Diddlywhack-Daddy/startup/README.md

 ![Example Image](website_sketch.jpg)

 ### Deployment of initial HTML files
+Created the initial html files for each page of the site, including:

+-index.html
+-about.html
+-accountCreation.html
+-accountSettings.html
+-courseSettings.html
+-home.html
+-schedule.html
+-signout.html

-Created the initial html files for each page of the site, including some functional links between the pages.
-Used the code in deployFiles.sh to deploy it to the site with the following command : ./deployFiles.sh -k ../Diddlywhack_Doodad.pem -h jlarson.click -s startup
+Added functional links between the pages, including a temporary bypass login link on index.html that enables natural navigation while accounts are not implemented.
+Used the code in deployFiles.sh to deploy it to the site with the following command :
+ ./deployFiles.sh -k ../Diddlywhack_Doodad.pem -h jlarson.click -s startup

+### HTML Deliverable
+- [ ] HTML pages- Eight HTML pages that represent account creation, login/logout, settings, and the homework schedule
+- [ ] Links- functional links between the pages
+- [ ] Text- Text explaining all the buttons, and descriptions of what goes where
+- [ ] Images-
+- [ ] DB/Login-placeholder for a login on the main page
+- [ ] WebSocket- not included